Driving Test Tips

 The Self-Learning Procedure

-The iTPMS requires and initial self-learning phase in which the length depends on driving style and road conditions.
-This will begin once the reset procedure has been carried out.
-Before carrying out the reset procedure, that all tyres are checked and inflated to the correct pressures.
-It’s equally important that a reset is carried out after any of the above changes else false alerts may be signaled to the driver in the form of the warning light.
+It’s equally important that a reset is carried out after any of the above changes else false alerts may be signalled to the driver in the form of the warning light.
 Once the rest procedure has been initiated, the display will show a message stating that the self-learning procedure has started.

 Reset Ford Ka Tyre Pressure System